 Hospice care is a simple concept that can be difficult to understand.
 Whether you’re a patient, family member or clinician who treats patients with terminal illnesses, having correct information about hospice services can help you make the best decisions about whether hospice care is appropriate.

 These are some of the most important facts you should know about hospice care:

 - Hospice can happen anywhere.
-Hospice is a service that comes to the patient, wherever the patient calls home.
-That can be a private residence, a nursing home, an inpatient setting, an assisted living community, etc. Patients at home feel better, surrounded by the faces and things they know and love.
+Hospice is a service that comes to the patient.
+Patients at home feel better, surrounded by the faces and things they know and love.

-- Hospice is an option.
-Once they are on hospice care, patients can leave or “revoke” their hospice status at any time for any reason.
-Patients can also return to hospice at any time, as long as they meet eligibility guidelines.
+- Hospice is a choice.
+Patients can leave, or “revoke their hospice status,” at any time for any reason.
+Patients can also come back to hospice at any time, as long as they meet hospice eligibility guidelines.

 - There is no limit to the time a patient can be on hospice.
-Hospice is for patients who are expected to live six months or less.
-But hospice can be extended if the patient remains appropriate.
-Several studies show that, in many cases, patients who receive hospice services live longer than hospice-appropriate patients who do not receive hospice.
-In surveys, family members often tell us: "We wish we had known about hospice sooner."
+Hospice is for patients who have 6 months or less to live according to a doctor, and it can be extended when needed.
+In surveys, family members often say “we wish we had known about hospice sooner.”

-- Hospice cares for the family.
-The VITAS team addresses emotional and spiritual pain suffered by loved ones.
-In fact, bereavement support for the family continues for more than a year after the death.
+- Hospice supports the family.
+After a patient passes, hospice addresses emotional and spiritual pain suffered by loved ones for more than a year.